bunop/GettingAndCleaningData/README.md

 Getting and Cleaning Data Course Project
 ========================================

 This repository is my Solution to Coursera Getting And Cleaning data Course project.
 The goal is to prepare tidy data set from the [HAR data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-This repository contains this `README.md` file, a `run_analysis.R` script which download the HAR dataset and peforms all the operation to create the tidy dataset, a `helper.r` in which there are some functions needed by `run_analysis.R` in order to work correctly and the `CodeBook.mk` that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This repository contains this `README.md` file, `run_analysis.R` script which download the HAR dataset and peforms all the operation to create the tidy dataset, a `helper.r` in which there are some functions needed by `run_analysis.R` in order to work correctly and the `CodeBook.md` that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+The `tidy_dataset.txt` file is the same upload in Coursera assignment.

 ## Motivation (from the Coursera Course Project)